arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

    ephys.create_acc.output_acc('path/to/exported/l5pc', cell_model, param_values)

 This exports a model in a mixed JSON/ACC format analogous to that in the example directory of Arbor at ``python/example/single_cell_bluepyopt/l5pc``.
-The whole set of steps to construct and export the model is automated in the script `generate_acc.py <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/generate_acc.py>`_.
+The whole set of steps to construct and export the model is automated in the script `generate_acc.py <https://github.com/BlueBrain/BluePyOpt/blob/master/examples/l5pc/generate_acc.py>`_, part of BluePyOpt.

-This script also supports axon replacement by first instantiating the morphology in BluePyOpt through the Neuron simulator before exporting the model to JSON/ACC with
+This script also supports axon replacement by first instantiating the morphology in BluePyOpt through the Neuron simulator before exporting the model to JSON/ACC with:

 .. code-block:: python